yusufinann/GameHub/README.md

 ### 🔠 Game Screen (Hangman Game)

-Engage in a classic word-guessing challenge with a modern, interactive twist!
+Engage in a classic word-guessing challenge with a modern, interactive twist and customizable gameplay!

-**Hangman in Normal/Event Lobbies:**

-* **👑 Host Control:** Lobby creator (host) can set game parameters (e.g., word category, difficulty if applicable) and initiate the game.
+* **👑 Host Control:** Lobby creator (host) can set game parameters and initiate the game.
-* **👤 Single Player or Multiplayer Mode:** Enjoy Hangman solo or compete/collaborate with friends in the same lobby.
+* **🕹️ Multiple Game Modes:**
+    * **Single Player:** Challenge yourself and aim for a high score or personal best.
+    * **Turn-Based Multiplayer:** Compete against friends or collaborate in the same lobby, taking turns to guess letters.
+* **📝 Dynamic Word Management:**
+    * **Automatic Pool (TR/EN):** Words are randomly selected from a predefined pool supporting both Turkish and English.
+    * **Host-Defined Custom Words:** The host can personalize the game by inputting their own custom words for an extra layer of fun and challenge.
 * **🚪 Easy User Participation:** Join Hangman lobbies via lobby link, main screen, or game detail page.
 * **🏁 Game Start & Countdown:** Game begins after host initiation, often with a short countdown for anticipation.
 * **⚡ Real-Time Synchronized Experience:** All players see the game state (word progression, guessed letters) update simultaneously.